When Mental Health Is An Emergency: How to Respond Effectively

 Assessing the Situation

-When encountering someone experiencing a mental health crisis, the initial step is careful assessment.
-Determine if there is immediate danger to the individual or others by observing threats of harm, disorientation, or erratic behavior.
+When encountering someone in a mental health crisis, the first step is careful assessment.
+Determine if there is immediate danger by observing for:

 De-Escalation Techniques